*Note: Join us live and online for the 2019 Nexus User Conference on June 12.

-A few months ago, I gave a talk at Nexus User Conference 2018 on how to build a fully automated CI/CD platform on AWS using Terraform, Packer & Ansible.
+A few months ago, I gave a talk at Nexus User Conference 2018 on how to build a fully automated CI/CD platform on AWS using Terraform, Packer, and Ansible.

-The slave nodes will be responsible of running the unit and pre-integration tests, building the Docker image, storing the image to a private registry and deploying a container based on that image to Docker Swarm cluster.
-If you missed my talk, you can watched it again on YouTube - below.
+The slave nodes will be responsible for running the unit and pre-integration tests, building the Docker image, storing the image to a private registry, and deploying a container based on that image to the Docker Swarm cluster.
+If you missed my talk, you can watch it again on YouTube - below.

-The cluster will be deployed into a VPC with 2 public and 2 private subnets across 2 availability zones.
-The stack will consists of an autoscaling group of Jenkins workers in a private subnets and a private instance for the Jenkins master sitting behind an elastic Load balancer.
+The cluster will be deployed into a VPC with two public and two private subnets across two availability zones.
+The stack will consist of an auto-scaling group of Jenkins workers in private subnets, and a private instance for the Jenkins master sitting behind an elastic load balancer.

 To add or remove Jenkins workers on-demand, the CPU utilization of the ASG will be used to trigger a scale out (CPU > 80%) or scale in (CPU < 20%) event.